 - Request an alternate service (*police custody);

-- It is determined that the student is significantly intoxicated with a BrAC equal to or greater than .25 or it is felt that the student is in need of emergency medical care either due to the alcohol intoxication or related injuries, then New London Dispatch will be called and the intoxicated student will be transported to the New London Hospital emergency room for further evaluation.
+- It is determined that the student is significantly intoxicated with a BAC equal to or greater than .30 or it is felt that the student needs emergency medical care either due to the alcohol intoxication or related injuries, then New London Dispatch will be called and the intoxicated student will be transported to the New London Hospital emergency room for further evaluation.

 *The arresting police officer will determine the charge(s) if any per his/her protocols.
 These range greatly and may or may not include arrest, criminal charges, fines and county jail.

 All medical information obtained in this program is kept private.
-Student name, state of intoxication, or other student documentation is only released to Emergency Medical Service personnel when ambulance support has been called and Baird Health and Counseling Center where the records are maintained.
+Student name, state of intoxication, or other student documentation is only released to the Baird Health and Counseling Center and Emergency Medical Service personnel when ambulance support has been called.

 H.O.P.E Program Participation Agreement: